Welcome to Ankolabo.

 What comes to your mind when you hear wagashi?
 Probably you imagine it’s very artistic, colorful or beautiful… Yes, that’s right.
 But they are not all.

 Photos above don’t look colorful.
-These wagashi are for daily or seasonal events, not for tea ceremony.
-We love simple taste and season.
-Ankolabo offers classes of making such a daily wagashi, especially focuses on making Anko, red bean paste.
+They are for daily or seasonal events, not for tea ceremony.
+So simple.

-From long time ago, we have enjoyed cooking sweets at home using easy-to get ingredients such as red beans, soy beans, rice powder, sticky rice, agar, sesamin, sweets potatoes, cheznut, or seasonal fruits.
 Japan is rich in culture of hand made sweets.
+From long time ago, we like to make sweets at home using ingredients of red beans, soy beans, rice powder, sticky rice, agar, sesamin, sweets potatoes, cheznut, or seasonal fruits.
+But we have less and less opportunities to cook at home than before because of busy or convenient life.
+Sad…

-I hope you enjoy cooking wagashi with us here and have more interesting for our handmade sweets culture.
+I hope you enjoy cooking wagashi in ankolabo and have more interesting for our handmade sweets culture.

 A. monthly lesson – an (sweet beans paste) or seasonal wagashi making class